bek817/TrusttoBlockchain/h2 Crown Jewels and Bad Guys.md

 The kill chain shows an asymmetry between aggressor and defender.

 #### My own views:

+- network defense is lot more than fighting against odd spam emails
+- how important is organizations general awareness, this study has been made in security oriented company
+  - how to reach that level in companyes whose general business idea is other than security?

 ### Summary of Shostack 2014:
 ### Threat Modeling: Designing for Security